yuechen-li-dev/primer/cpp-primer.md

   - Prefer straightforward control flow over abstraction-heavy indirection.
   - Prefer const when it clarifies intent and stabilizes interfaces.
   - Prefer narrow interfaces with explicit inputs and outputs.
+  - std::expected is allowed and preferred for fallible operations when callers need explicit error information.

 not_recommended:
   - Deep inheritance hierarchies.